The AI Protocol Revolution: A Story of History Repeating Itself

 The Inflection Point

 We're witnessing the end of AI's wild west phase.
 Standards are emerging.
-The organizations recognizing this shift—building for tomorrow's pace of change rather than today's requirements—will define the next era.
+The organisations recognising this shift and who are building for tomorrow's pace of change rather than today's requirements will define the next era.

 The future isn't about having the best AI.
 It's about having AI that can collaborate with everyone else's AI, upgrade without breaking, experiment without committing, and respect user privacy and control.

 History doesn't repeat, but it rhymes.
-The web's evolution from chaos to standards to walled gardens to user control is playing out again, just faster and with artificial minds as the primary actors.
+The web's evolution from chaos to standards to walled gardens to user control could be playing out again, just faster and with artificial minds as the primary actors.
+Will user privacy follow the same path, or do we have a chance to reshape the balance between user and company, to preserve human dignity?
+The stakes look to be higher this time around.

-Where does your organization fit in this story?
+Where does your organisation fit in this story?

 Want to discuss how to navigate this transition?
 Reach out at multivac@sunholo.com or visit www.sunholo.com